-In accordance with 38 USC 4104(b), as amended by the Jobs for Veterans Act (Public Law No. 107-288, November 7, 2002), the objectives of the LVER program are to (1) conduct outreach to employers in the area to assist veterans in gaining employment, including conducting seminars for employers and, in conjunction with employers, conducting job search workshops and establishing job search groups; and (2) facilitate employment, training, and placement services furnished to veterans in a State under the applicable State employment service delivery systems, generally, the AJC Career Center System established by the Workforce Investment Act of 1998 (Public Law No. 105-220).
-Coordination and cooperation is maintained with DVOP specialists, staff funded through the Workforce Investment Act of 1998 and the Wagner-Peyser Act, and other AJC partners collocated in the AJC Career Center to ensure priority of service and compliance with Federal regulations, performance standards, and grant agreement provisions to provide veterans with the maximum employment and training opportunities.
+In accordance with 38 USC 4104(b), as amended by the Jobs for Veterans Act (Public Law No. 107-288, November 7, 2002), the objectives of the LVER program are to (1) conduct outreach to employers in the area to assist veterans in gaining employment, including conducting seminars for employers and, in conjunction with employers, conducting job search workshops and establishing job search groups; and (2) facilitate employment, training, and placement services furnished to veterans in a State under the applicable State employment service delivery systems, generally, the AJC Career Center System established by the WIOA of 2014 (Pub.
+L. No. 113-128).
+Coordination and cooperation is maintained with DVOP specialists, staff funded through the WIOA, the Wagner-Peyser Act, and other partners collocated in the AJCs to ensure priority of service for veterans and compliance with Federal regulations, performance standards, and grant agreement provisions to provide veterans with the maximum employment and training opportunities.